jump-dev/JuMP.jl/docs/src/quickstart.md

 Simple Example
 ==============

 In this section we will construct a simple model and explain every step along the way.
-The are more complex examples in the `JuMP/examples/` [folder](https://github.com/JuliaOpt/JuMP.jl/tree/master/examples).
+There are more complex examples in the `JuMP/examples/` [folder](https://github.com/JuliaOpt/JuMP.jl/tree/master/examples).
 Here is the code we will walk through:

 ```julia
 using JuMP